chaos-genius/.github/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist
 - [ ] I have tested code locally.
+- [ ] I have applied the PR Labels.
-- [ ] I have communicated the database migration to the deployment team
+- [ ] I have communicated the database migration to the deployment team.
-- [ ] I have mentioned the config/ENV changes here and to deployment team
+- [ ] I have mentioned the config/ENV changes here and to deployment team.
 - [ ] I have checked for potential breaking changes.

 ### Screenshot (if applicable)